Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Fair Debate

-For each LLMs pair, the proposition is set as ChatGPT or LLaMA.
-For ChatGPT \& Davinci-003 and LLaMA \& Vicuna, the maximum rounds of debate is 6.
+Through steps 2 \& 3 in FORD, we intervene the predictions under the setting of fair debate.
+Heuristically, for ChatGPT \& Davinci-003 and LLaMA \& Vicuna, the maximum rounds of debate is 6.
 While for ChatGPT \& ChatGPT-0301, the maximum rounds of debate is 4.
-The carefully designed prompts for fair debates can refer to Appendix~\ref{app: fd}.